wise-agents/wise-agents/GETTING_STARTED.md

 2. ``pip install .``

-# How to run test
+# How to run the tests

 1. Run ``pip install -e '.[test]'``
 2. Start the llm service (see [model-serving/README.MD](model-serving/README.MD))